LBHackney-IT/API-Playbook/docs/x_ray.md

 ### Types of XRay Maps

-- ** Service Maps ** - End-to-end visual representation for all dependencies of an application that serves requests
+- ** Service Maps ** - End-to-end visual representation for all dependencies of an application that serves requests.

-- ** Trace Maps ** - Individual end-to-end visual representation for a single request
+- ** Trace Maps ** - Individual end-to-end visual representation for a single request.

 ## Benefits of AWS X-Ray